Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 1. Click 'Edit' on 'Step 1' and enter the first set of parameters below.

-2. Click 'Save' and then 'Insert Step' to add the second test step and enter its information from below
+2. Click `Save` and then 'Insert Step' to add the second test step and enter its information from below

 3. Click 'Save and New' to make the third step

-4. Once you've entered its information click 'Save'
+4. Once you've entered its information click `Save`

 | **Test Step Description**      |                               **Expected Result**      |   **Sample Data** |
 | ----------- | -------------------- | ------------------ |